jarinfrench/moose/modules/phase_field/doc/content/modules/phase_field/ICs/MPS.md

 ## Use the centroids to generate Voronoi tessellation in Phase field

-The [`PolycrystalVoronoi`](/PolycrystalVoronoi.md) can read grain centroids from a text file and performs a Voronoi tesslation to produce a grain structure.
+The [`PolycrystalVoronoi`](/PolycrystalVoronoi.md) can read grain centroids from a text file and performs a Voronoi tessellation to produce a grain structure.
 The syntax is

 ```text
 [UserObjects]